Ollama-Agent-Roll-Cage/frequency-net/readme.md

 python gradio_demo.py
 ```

-This launches a web interface where you can upload an image and see the StyleGAN3-enhanced version.
+This launches a web interface where you can upload an image and see the FrequencyNet-enhanced version.

 ## How It Works

-The StyleGAN3-inspired pre-processor:
+The FrequencyNet pre-processor:

 1. **Applies low-pass filtering** before and after operations to prevent aliasing
 2. **Integrates Fourier features** to enhance spatial awareness